MicrosoftDocs/visualstudio-docs/docs/python/learn-django-in-visual-studio-step-03-serve-static-files-and-add-pages.md

 ---
-title: Tutorial - Learn Django in Visual Studio, step 3
+title: Learn Django tutorial in Visual Studio step 3, static files and pages
+titleSuffix: ""
 description: A walkthrough of Django basics in the context of Visual Studio projects, specifically demonstrating how to serve static files, add pages to the app, and use template inheritance ms.date: 11/19/2018 ms.prod: visual-studio-dev15